adopted-ember-addons/ember-data-factory-guy/README.md

 Example:

-**Assume the RESTAdapter is being used, but works the same with ActiveModel or JSONAPI adapters**
+<sub>Assume the RESTAdapter is being used, but works the same with ActiveModel or JSONAPI adapters</sub>

 ```javascript